wilsjame/how-to-nasa/index.md

 # Astronomy Picture Of The Day

-The APOD is easy to work with making it a good API to start with.
+The APOD is a good API to start with because it's easy to work with.

 ## Documenation of the API call